6 Min Read

 Contents

 Being in the middle of a midlife crisis can seem pretty hopeless – whether you’re the person having one or their partner.
-So, it’s understandable (and normal) to be asking the question, can a marriage survive a midlife crisis?
+So, it’s understandable (and normal) to wonder if your marriage can survive a midlife crisis.

-However, it’s almost always the partner of the person in midlife crisis who’s doing the research to find the answer.
-The person in the middle of a midlife crisis isn’t usually seeking to understand what’s going on with them, they’re typically solely focused on trying to find ways to change how they feel.
+Regardless of who’s asking, “Can a marriage survive a midlife crisis?”, it’s almost always the partner of the person in midlife crisis doing the research to find the answer.
+The person in the middle of the crisis isn’t usually seeking answers about what’s going on with them, because they’re too focused on trying to find ways to change how they feel.

-Linda, Amber, and Therese are each asking if their marriages can survive the midlife crisis their husbands are in.
-While their husbands are:
+Linda, Amber, and Therese are all examples of partners searching for answers.
+They each want to know if their marriages can survive their husband’s midlife crises, while their husbands are behaving erratically and selfishly.

 Do these marriages seem hopeless?

-Which of these marriages will survive their midlife crisis is still an unknown.
-But there are reasons to have some hope for each one.
+Which of these marriages will survive their midlife crisis is still unknown.
+But there are reasons for hope in each one.

 What Percentage of Marriages Survive A Midlife Crisis?

-I am not aware of any research that provides specific statistics that answer the question of what percent of marriages survive a midlife crisis.
+I am not aware of any research that provides specific statistics that answer the question as to what percentage of marriages survive a midlife crisis.
 And if there is anyone citing a number, I’d be a bit skeptical about the accuracy of it.

 I am a husband trying to survive my wife’s midlife crisis.
-I feel I have tried everything but she has completely lost connection with me.
-I am at a loss of what I can do to save our marriage and give her the right support, which is hard when she has got the mindset she wants nothing to do with me, but still shows little signs that she does.” -Eric
+I feel I’ve tried everything but she’s completely lost connection with me.
+I’m at a loss of what I can do to save our marriage and give her the right support, which is hard when she’s got the mindset she wants nothing to do with me, but still shows little signs that she does.” -Eric

 Many people are cancer survivors.
 However, it’s not uncommon for cancer to return again.
 And the same can be said of midlife crisis.